 Refresher

-All Persons may be required to undergo a refresher session, either through the online module or a physical training session, at the discretion of <MEMBER ORGANISATION>.
+All Persons may be required to undergo a refresher session, either through the online module or a physical training session, at the discretion of SRA.

 INTIMATE RELATIONSHIP POLICY

 Healthy and consensual intimate and/or romantic relationships are an important aspect to a person’s wellbeing.
 However, intimate relationships where a Power Imbalance exists could give rise to actual or perceived conflict of interest and this could have harmful effects to the sporting community and the persons involved.